 Alda Facio, WHRI co-founder and academic director, is a feminist human rights activist, jurist and writer.
-She is Chair of the UN Working Group on the issue of discrimination against women in law and practice of the Human Rights Council; is the Director of the Women, Gender and Justice Program of the UN Latin American Institute for Crime Prevention (ILANUD), and was one of the founders of the Women’s Caucus for Gender Justice of the International Criminal Court (ICC).
+She is a Special Rapporteur of the UN Working Group on the issue of discrimination against women in law and practice of the Human Rights Council; is the Director of the Women, Gender and Justice Program of the UN Latin American Institute for Crime Prevention (ILANUD), and was one of the founders of the Women’s Caucus for Gender Justice of the International Criminal Court (ICC).
 Alda has carried out hundreds of trainings for judges, police, and judicial officials throughout Latin America, as well as for women’s organizations and civil society throughout the world, and teaches Human Rights and Gender at the UN University for Peace in Costa Rica.
 She has a decades-long history of supporting and shaping the international women’s human rights movement.
 She shares her experience and skills as advisor to numerous women’s initiatives, including JASS (Just Associates), and International Women’s Rights Action Watch – Asia Pacific (IWRAW-AP), where she serves as Resource Person at the Global to Local NGO trainings at the CEDAW Committee.
 Alda is known for her accessible, joyful and humorous teaching style, and her commitment to fostering women’s leadership.

 Martha Morgan, JD, is the Robert S. Vance Professor Emerita of Law at the University of Alabama School of Law.
 She has may years of experience teaching courses in domestic/comparative constitutional and human rights law.
 Her research and writing interests include women and constitution-making, comparative gender jurisprudence, and the domestication of international gender norms.
 Since retirement from full-time teaching , she has focussed her work in the area of international women’s human rights training and activism.
 She serves as a resource person/trainer for the International Women’s Rights Action Watch Asia Pacific’s Global to Local Program, an NGO mentoring program which assists women’s groups in countries reporting to the CEDAW Committee, and is a core faculty member of the Women’s Human Rights Education Institute, teaching the CEDAW for Change Institute together with Alda Facio.